BA in Spanish & Linguistics

 The joint major equips students with language skills and cultural competence for employment across all economic sectors and provides excellent background for a range of careers including language education, testing and assessment, translation and interpretation, international business, speech therapy, voice coaching, information technology, law, nursing and medicine, child development, and social work.
 It also prepares students for graduate study in the areas of language, literature, linguistics, and related areas such as Latin American or European regional studies and cognitive science.

 The major consists of thirteen 4-credit courses, all completed with a grade of C or higher.
-Further information on individual courses can be found in the list of Spanish course descriptions and Linguistics course descriptions and on the Linguistics program website.
+Further information on individual courses can be found in the list of Spanish course descriptions and Linguistics course descriptions and on the Linguistics Department website.

 Five courses in Spanish:

 - One Spanish-language course at the 300 level (CAS LS 306, 307, 308, 309, 310)